SammysHP/i3lockmore/README.md

     </dd>
     <dt>--image-fill path</dt>
     <dd>
-        <p>Fills each screen with the image in <path>.
+        <p>Fills each screen with the image in &lt;path&gt;.
 Can be combined with
         --pixelate and --blur.
 Overrides --image-maximize.</p>
     </dd>
     <dt>--image-maximize path</dt>
     <dd>
-        <p>Maximizes the image in <path> over all screens.
+        <p>Maximizes the image in &lt;path&gt; over all screens.
 Can be combined with
         --pixelate and --blur.
 Overrides --image-fill.</p>
     </dd>
     <dt>--lock-icon [path]</dt>